tsusanto/gt/_posts/2025-04-18-biscuit-and-gravy.md

 last_modified_at: 2025-04-18 19:00-05:00
 ---

-This is a very super easy recipe, especially if you choose to use store bought refrigerated biscuits.
+This is a very easy recipe, especially if you choose to use store bought refrigerated biscuits.

 One sausage is enough for two small servings.